-CR is the only way to recycle large volumes of flexible plastics packaging and other mixed polyethylene/polypropylene (PE/PP) into food grade PE/PP recycled content (under current European regulations).
-Once operating at industrial scale, CR has the potential to recycle post-consumer flexible plastics "in practice and at scale".
-This could increase packaging recycling rates which could enable recyclability targets to be met,3 and allow the reprocessing of flexible plastics into pure PP or PE suitable for use in new food-grade plastic applications.
+Chemical recycling is the only way to recycle large volumes of flexible plastics packaging and other mixed polyethylene/polypropylene (PE/PP) into food grade PE/PP recycled content (under current European regulations).
+Once operating at industrial scale, chemical recycling has the potential to recycle post-consumer flexible plastics "in practice and at scale".
+This could increase packaging recycling rates which could enable recyclability targets to be met3, and allow the reprocessing of flexible plastics into pure PP or PE suitable for use in new foodgrade plastic applications.

 PWCoA member companies were asked to estimate their potential European demand for chemically recycled PE/PP, if it meets their quality and safety standards and is "reasonably priced".
-The aggregated volume demand for 900,000 tonnes per year of chemically recycled PE/PP (of which 700,000 tonnes per year is food grade) from 20 member companies responding to this survey demonstrates the potential market demand for chemically recycled plastics.
+The estimated aggregated volume demand for 780,000 tonnes per year of chemically recycled PE/PP (of which 680,000 tonnes per year is food grade) from 22 member companies responding to this survey demonstrates the potential market demand for chemically recycled plastics.
 Meeting just this volume of demand would require 60-70 new medium-sized chemical recycling plants.4